Rev. Dr. Michael W. Armstrong

 For eleven years, he served as Lead Pastor of the McKendree-Simms-Brookland UMC.
 For the past three years, Michael has been the United Methodist Campus Minister of the Wesley Foundation at Howard University.

-In addition to his appointment to CUMC, he will continue to co-host "Face to Faith" a talk show on Howard University's HUR Voices ~ 141 SiriusXM radio (on Sundays at Noon, Mondays at 2:00 PM and repeated on Wednesdays at 9:00 AM).
+Rev. Armstrong also served as co-host of "Face to Faith" a talk show on Howard University's HUR Voices ~ 141 SiriusXM radio that aired on Sundays at Noon, Mondays at 2:00 PM and repeated on Wednesdays at 9:00 AM.

 Michael is married to the former Judy Yates and is the father of two young adult children, Chelsea and Michael, Jr. They reside in Adelphi, Maryland.

 But most of all, Rev. Armstrong is a child of God who has been called, anointed and appointed to: “preach good news to the poor...to proclaim release to the captives and recovering of sight to the blind, and to set at liberty those who are oppressed...”
 Luke 4:18